aws/karpenter-provider-aws/website/content/en/docs/reference/metrics.md

 ### `karpenter_nodepools_allowed_disruptions`
 The number of nodes for a given NodePool that can be concurrently disrupting at a point in time.
 Labeled by NodePool.
 Note that allowed disruptions can change very rapidly, as new nodes may be created and others may be deleted at any point.
 - Stability Level: ALPHA

+### `operator_nodepool_status_condition_transitions_total`
+The count of transitions of a nodepool, type and status.
+Labeled by the type, reason, and status.
+- Stability Level: BETA

+### `operator_nodepool_status_condition_transition_seconds`
+The amount of time a condition was in a given state before transitioning.
+Labeled by the name of the nodeclaim, and the namespace.
+- Stability Level: BETA

+### `operator_nodepool_status_condition_current_status_seconds`
+The current amount of time in seconds that a status condition has been in a specific state.
+Labeled by the name of the nodelcaim, namespace, type, status, and reason.
+- Stability Level: BETA

+### `operator_nodepool_status_condition_count`
+The number of an condition for a nodepool, type and status.
+Labeled by the name, namespace, type, status, and reason.
+- Stability Level: BETA

+### `operator_nodepool_termination_current_time_seconds`
+The current amount of time in seconds that a nodepool has been in terminating state.
+Labeled by name, and namespace.
+- Stability Level: BETA

+### `operator_nodepool_termination_duration_seconds`
+Duration of NodePool termination in seconds.
+- Stability Level: BETA

+## EC2NodeClass Metrics

+### `operator_ec2nodeclass_status_condition_transitions_total`
+The count of transitions of a ec2nodeclass, type and status.
+Labeled by the type, reason, and status.
+- Stability Level: BETA

+### `operator_ec2nodeclass_status_condition_transition_seconds`
+The amount of time a condition was in a given state before transitioning.
+Labeled by the name of the nodeclaim, and the namespace.
+- Stability Level: BETA

+### `operator_ec2nodeclass_status_condition_current_status_seconds`
+The current amount of time in seconds that a status condition has been in a specific state.
+Labeled by the name of the nodelcaim, namespace, type, status, and reason.
+- Stability Level: BETA

+### `operator_ec2nodeclass_status_condition_count`
+The number of an condition for an ec2nodeclass, type and status.
+Labeled by the name, namespace, type, status, and reason.
+- Stability Level: BETA

+### `operator_ec2nodeclass_termination_current_time_seconds`
+The current amount of time in seconds that an ec2nodeclass has been in terminating state.
+Labeled by name, and namespace.
+- Stability Level: BETA

+### `operator_ec2nodeclass_termination_duration_seconds`
+Duration of ec2nodeclass termination in seconds.
+- Stability Level: BETA

 ## Interruption Metrics